ad4mvojtech/efd/02-first-impression/index.md

 I love a good cup of coffee and interesting tattoos.
-I occasionaly go to gym, spend time with friends, have a deep talks about life.
+I enjoy playing fps games, I occasionaly go to gym, spend time with friends, have a deep talks about life.

+I would say I am trying a bit from everything.
 A short description about yourself.
 Think — alt text description length, a max of 125 characters, short and sweet.
 If you go over, that’s okay — edits are free.

 ## Featured Projects